Faculty Members

 Michael Dooms

-Michael Dooms is Associate Professor of Management and Strategy at Solvay Business School, University of Brussels (VUB).
-He holds BSc and MSc in Business Engineering (2001) and PhD in Applied Economics: Business and Technology (2010) from Solvay.
-He coordinates and teaches two port management courses at Erasmus University Rotterdam (MEL).
-He is member of porteconomics.eu and the global PPRN network (Port Performance Research Network), where he animates the port authority strategy cluster.
+Michael Dooms is Full Professor of Strategy at Solvay Business School, University of Brussels (VUB).
+He holds BSc and MSc in Business Engineering (2001) and PhD in Applied Economics: Business and Technology (2010) from Solvay Business School.
+He teaches Port Management and Economics (Block 1) course at the Erasmus University Rotterdam (MEL).
+He is member of porteconomics.eu, the global PPRN network (Port Performance Research Network), as well as the acting Secretary of the International Association of Maritime Economists.
 He has worked as project manager and researcher on several research and consulting projects, which need a multi-disciplinary (integration of technical, economic and environmental criteria) and multi-stakeholder (public and private sector, local communities) approach.
 He was closely involved in the development of a strategic plan for the Belgian rail infrastructure manager Infrabel.
 He was the scientific and administrative coordinator of the PORTOPIA project, the largest EU funded research and development project on port performance and policy since the inception of the EU funded research and development programs.

 Konstantinos Drakos